rafamel/rxdb-utils/README.md

 Additionally, they have the properties:

 - `replicationStates`: An array of [`RxReplicationState`s](https://pubkey.github.io/rxdb/replication.html) for the synced collections of the database.
 - `alive`: Boolean.
-A mobx observer indicating whether the replication is alive.
+Indicates whether the replication is alive.
 Will be `false` when there are connectivity problems.
-- `alive$`: A TC39 observable stream.
+- `alive$`: A RxJS observable stream.
 Same as `alive`.

 ```javascript
 const dbPromise = RxDB.create({